sebastianotronto/nissy/README.md

 ## Requirements

-A full installation of nissy requires a little more than 2Gb of space, of which 1.6Gb are occupied by the huge pruning table for fast optimal solving, and running it requires the same amount of RAM.
+A full installation of Nissy requires a little more than 2Gb of space, of which 1.6Gb are occupied by the huge pruning table for fast optimal solving, and running it requires the same amount of RAM.
 One can choose to never use this function and not to install the relative